Continued from part 1- Reasons of Decline of Ancient Harappan Civilization:

-Certain aspects of the elite culture, seals with motifs and pottery which had the Indus script on it, disappeared.
+Certain aspects of the elite culture seal with motifs and pottery which had the Indus script on it disappeared.
 In spite of this, the Indus culture was not lost.
 In the cities that sprung up in the Ganga and Yamuna river valleys between 600-300 B.C., many of their cultural aspects can be traced to the earlier Indus culture.

 The cities of this time, the technologies, artistic symbols, architectural styles, and aspects of the social organization had all originated in the Indus cities.
 There is another fact which points to the idea that the Aryan invasion did not happen at all.

 Thus the Indus cities may have declined, for various reasons.
 In spite of this, their culture continued on in the form of technology, artistic and religious symbols, and city planning.
 Usually, when a people conquer another they bring with them new ideas and social structures.

 If the Aryan’s had in fact invaded India, then there would be evidence of a completely different sort of religion, craft making, significant changes in art and social structure.
 But none of this has been found.
 There appears to be an underlying continuity in the culture of India.
 Hence, what changes have occurred was largely due to internal factors.

 Recent archaeological evidence, especially from Mehrgarh, established that the Indus Civilization was essentially an indigenous development.
 This development grew out of local cultures in an unbroken sequence from the Neolithic at the end of the eighth millennium BC.
 This included the Chalcolithic about 5000-3600 BC, Early Harappan (about 3600-2600 BC) to the commencement of the Mature Harappan period in about 2550 BC.